 superstar exhibit is Grizzly Gulch, where orphaned grizzly bear sisters Kachina and Kiona enchant visitors with their frolicking and swimming.
 When the bears are in the water, the only thing between you and them is (thankfully thick) glass.
 Grizzly feedings are at 11:30 am daily.

-Ten species of rare primates—including black howler monkeys, black-and-white ruffed lemurs, and macaques—live and play at the two-tier Primate Discovery Center, which contains 23 interactive learning exhibits on the ground level.
+Ten species of rare primates—including black howler monkeys, emperor tamarins, and lion-tailed macaques—live and play at the two-tier Primate Discovery Center, which contains 23 interactive learning exhibits on the ground level.

 Magellanic penguins waddle about the rather sad concrete Penguin Island, splashing and frolicking in its 200-foot pool.
 Feeding times are 10:30 and 3:30.
 Koalas peer out from among the trees in Koala Crossing, and kangaroos and wallabies headline the Australian Walkabout exhibit.
 The 7-acre Puente al Sur (Bridge to the South) re-creates habitats in South America, replete with giant anteaters and capybaras.